ErisonBarros/curriculo.github.io/README.md

 - Elaboration of the Forest Inventory, Rational Deforestation Plan and Forest Replacement project of a 40 hectares area in the implementation area of the Pecém/CE Waterway Terminal.
 2012
 - Technical Report of Indentification and Delimitation of the Territory of the Quilombo Remnant Community of Tímbó 2011

-# Formação Acadêmica
+# Academic Background
-* Doutorado em andamento em Engenharia Civil  - 2017 - Atual Universidade Federal de Pernambuco
+* Doctorate in progress in Civil Engineering - 2017 - Present Universidade Federal de Pernambuco
-  Orientador: Maurício Oliveira de Andrade
+  Advisor: Maurício Oliveira de Andrade
-* Mestrado em Ciências Geodésicas e Tecnologias da Geoinformação - 2009 - 2011
+* Master in Geodetic Sciences and Geoinformation Technologies - 2009 - 2011
-* Especialização em Auditória, Avaliação e Perícia em Engenharia - 2012 - 2014
+* Specialization in Auditing, Evaluation and Expertise in Engineering - 2012 - 2014
-* Graduação em Engenharia Cartográfica - 2001 - 2007
+* Graduation in Cartographic Engineering - 2001 - 2007
-* Curso técnico/profissionalizante - 1996 - 1999
+* Technical/professionalizing course - 1996 - 1999

 # Projetos de pesquisa
-2016 - Atual
+2016 - Present
-ESTUDO DA APLICAÇÃO DA ISO 19.152 PARA O APERFEIÇOAMENTO DO CADASTRO TERRITORIAL RURAL DE PERNAMBUCO, Descrição: Propor e desenvolver um modelo conceitual baseado na ISO 19.152 para a implementação de Cadastros Territoriais Rural para o estado de Pernambuco.. , Situação: Em andamento; Natureza: Pesquisa. , Alunos envolvidos: Graduação: (1) / Especialização: (0) / Mestrado acadêmico: (0) / Mestrado profissional: (0) / Doutorado: (0) . , Integrantes: Erison Rosa de Oliveira Barros - Coordenador.
+ESTUDY OF THE APPLICATION OF ISO 19.152 FOR THE IMPROVEMENT OF THE RURAL TERRITORIAL REGISTER OF PERNAMBUCO, Description: Propose and develop a conceptual model based on ISO 19.152 for the implementation of Rural Territorial Cadastros for the state of Pernambuco...
+Status: In progress; Nature: Research Students Involved: Graduation: (1) / Specialization: (0) / Academic Master: (0) / Professional Master: (0) / PhD: (0) . , Integrants: Erison Rosa de Oliveira Barros - Coordinator.

-# Disciplinas que Ministra Aulas
+# Disciplines Ministering Classrooms
-1. Projeto de Levantamento Topográfico
+1. Topographic Surveying Project
-2. Legislação Territorial
+2. Land Legislation
-3. Parcelamento Territorial
+3. Land parcelling
-4. Topografia 01
+4. Topography 01
-5. Topografia 02
+5. Topography 02